Warby Parker dips into AR with the launch of virtual try-on

 The technology Warby Parker built uses a proprietary algorithm to perfectly place virtual frames on the user’s face.
 The feature also allows users to quickly snap a screenshot and share with others to get feedback on the frames.

-Since inception, Warby Parker developed its ecommerce brand on the back of a relatively low-tech feature: in-home try-on.
+Since inception, Warby Parker developed its e-commerce brand on the back of a relatively low-tech feature: in-home try-on.
 The company simply sent users five frames of their choice to try on at home and send back later, once they’d made their purchasing decision.

-Collins sees the new virtual try-on as a great compliment to that program, while offering a quick and convenient experience for repeat buyers.
+Collins sees the new virtual try-on as a great complement to that program, while offering a quick and convenient experience for repeat buyers.

 “This will make it easier for returning customers to buy glasses without trying them on, but we’re really excited about it as a tool for people to narrow down their home try-on choices,” said Collins.